pliniker/mo-gc/doc/Project-RFC.md

 To apply some sort of metaphor, there are atomic GC-managed objects and non-atomic GC-managed objects:

-* atom: a GC-managed object that has zero references to other GC-managed objects, in other words, it is indivisible into further GC-managed objects.
+* atomic: a GC-managed object that has zero references to other GC-managed objects, in other words, it is indivisible into further GC-managed objects.
 * non-atomic: a GC-managed data structure that is composed of other GC-managed objects, in other words, the trace() function must recurse into it.